 There are also other interactive displays.
 We learned why Utah has the best snow on earth and what causes avalanches.
 For a small fee, you can also participate in some interactive rides.
 We paid $5/kid so they could ride the virtual reality bobsled.
 The fee also included the ski jump where they had 3 chances to learn how to ski jump via a screen.
 They said it was so fun and wanted to do it again!

-It was great to spend an hour visiting the Utah Olympic Park Museums.
+It was great to spend an hour or two visiting the Utah Olympic Park Museums.
 Make sure to stop if you are in the area.
 If you visit Utah Olympic Park in the summer, there are lots of other fun activities like a zipline, alpine slide, and adventure course.
 These obviously cost.
 And if you are looking for other adventures in Park City, check out our list of Family Friendly Things to do in Park City.